-- 5.4 Where the Tutor for Discipline decides to impose a sanction, one or more of the following sanctions are available: - a) To require the Respondent to pay the cost of material damages up to the amount of £1,000 - b) To require the Respondent to pay a fine of up to £150 - c) To require the Respondent to provide a written apology - d) To require the Respondent to engage with an educative or reflective session (including counselling) - e) To require the Respondent to complete a written reflection - f) To impose a 'no contact' order, specifying actions to prevent interaction between the Respondent and named person(s) - g) To impose exclusion from prescribed College premises, facilities or activities for up to three terms, other than lectures, supervisions, classes, seminars and similar academic activities - h) To impose community service of proportionate duration and to be determined by the Tutor for Discipline. - 5.5 Within 5 working days of receiving the Investigation Report, the Tutor for Discipline shall provide to the Respondent in writing: the decision; the reasons for the decision; a copy of the Investigation Report; and the evidence.
-This may be provided to others in line with 2.29-2.33 of this procedure. - 5.6 Where the Tutor for Discipline has imposed a sanction, the Respondent will have 10 working days from receiving the decision to appeal the decision to a Student Behaviour Panel.
+- 5.4 Where the Tutor for Discipline decides to impose a sanction, compulsory support or education measure, one or more of the following can be imposed: - a) To require the Respondent to pay the cost of material damages up to the amount of £1,000 - b) To require the Respondent to pay a fine of up to £150 - c) To require the Respondent to provide a written apology - d) To require the Respondent to engage with an educative or reflective session (including counselling) - e) To require the Respondent to complete a written reflection - f) To impose a 'no contact' order, specifying actions to prevent interaction between the Respondent and named person(s) - g) To impose exclusion from prescribed College premises, facilities or activities for up to three terms, other than lectures, supervisions, classes, seminars and similar academic activities - h) To impose charitable or voluntary service of proportionate duration to be determined by the Tutor for Discipline.
+The student must organise this service themselves and agree its nature with the Tutor for Discipline. - 5.5 Within 5 working days of receiving the Investigation Report, the Tutor for Discipline shall provide to the Respondent in writing: the decision; the reasons for the decision; a copy of the Investigation Report; and the evidence.
+This may be provided to others in line with 2.29-2.33 of this procedure.

-Respondent's non-compliance with Tutor for Discipline's sanction

-- 5.7 The Tutor for Discipline shall refer the case to the Student Behaviour Panel for consideration where the Respondent does not comply with the sanction(s) so that the Student Behaviour Panel can consider imposing more serious sanction(s). - 5.8 The Tutor for Discipline may at any time withdraw a referral to the Student Behaviour Panel.
+- Nhere the Tutor for Discipline found the Respondent in breach of College Regulations and has imposed a sanction, the Respondent will have 10 working days from receiving the decision to appeal.
+If the Respondent disputes the breach, then the Director of the Student Behaviour Panel will convene a Student Behaviour Panel to consider the case.
+If the Respondent accepts the breach but disputes one or more aspects of the sanctions imposed, the Director and Panel members will review all documentation related to the case and decide to either maintain, reduce, or increase the sanctions in line with paragraphs 5.3 and 5.4.
+If the Respondent alleges a procedural error, the Director will investigate this and if the allegation of a procedural error is substantiated, they will convene a Student Behaviour Panel. - Respondent's non-compliance with Tutor for Discipline's sanction - 5.7 The Tutor for Discipline shall refer the case to the Student Behaviour Panel for consideration where the Respondent does not comply with the sanction(s) or compulsory measures so that the Student Behaviour Panel can consider imposing more serious sanction(s). - 5.8 The Tutor for Discipline may at any time withdraw a referral to the Student Behaviour Panel.
 Such a decision will be communicated in writing to the members of the Student Behaviour Panel, the Respondent and others in line with 2.29-2.33 of this procedure.
 If a referral to the Student Behaviour Panel is withdrawn then the Tutor for Discipline shall substitute an alternative decision in accordance with paragraph 5.2.